Vivek-Jd-18/Crypto-Swap/README.md

-Here's a detailed **README.md** you can use for your Next.js Crypto Swap Interface project:
+Absolutely!
+Here's your updated **README.md** with the demo video included:

 ---